Dynamic Packaging Solutions for Online Booking Engines: Building a One-Stop Shop for Travel Experience

 Price and schedule visibility.
-Always list multiple flight, ground transportation, and accommodation options per each step and ensure that travelers can see how exactly their choices impact the final price.
-Always quote upsale price adjustments, if an opaque price doesn’t apply.
+Always list multiple flight, ground transportation, and accommodation options per step and ensure that travelers can see exactly how their choices impact the final price.
+Besides that, you need to quote upsell price adjustments if an opaque price doesn’t apply.

 Explicit data collection.
-Regardless of whether you have a personalization engine under the hood or not, it’s always a good practice to ask users directly about their trip specifics to accommodate better for their requirements.
-Introduce such fields as “business traveler”, “need a hotel for part of my stay”, “driver’s age”, “flexible dates” to improve search and simplify booking.
+Regardless of whether you have a personalization engine under the hood or not, it’s always a good practice to ask users directly about their trip specifics to better accommodate their requirements.
+Introduce such fields as “business traveler,” “need a hotel for a part of my stay,” “driver’s age,” and “flexible dates” to improve the search and simplify booking.

 Chatbots for customer care.
-While chatbots can’t handle all customer problems, they can aid in a booking procedure, especially for elderly users.
+While chatbots can’t handle all customer problems, they can aid in the booking process, especially for older users.

 Disruptive Technology Opportunities in Dynamic Packaging

 There are more technology solutions out there that can make a dynamic packaging system more functional and modern.
 Here are the main ones.